Information for applicants

 Following official notification that a grant proposal has been approved, the applicant must enter into a funding agreement with the AKF/DFAT.
-Samples of the two commonly used standard AKF/DFAT funding agreements may be viewed under Standard Forms.

 The AKF Secretariat will prepare the funding agreement for each recipient after the application has been approved and will also forward an E-commerce Form to obtain the Australian Business Number (ABN), applicable GST information and bank details to facilitate grant payments.

 Funding Agreements are binding legal documents and all funding recipients must abide by the clauses contained in agreements.
 Failure to do so will result in a breach of contract and may see the withdrawal of funds or the commencement of legal action.

 - The funding recipient is registered for GST.